 In this output, you can see that a registration form is created using Python Tkinter.
 The form has Entry and Selection Fields created using Python Tkinter widgets.

-This section will see a code explanation for the login page in python tkinter with database.
-The complete application code is shared at end of the page.
-The code shown in this section is complete in terms of user interface only.
+This section will provide a code explanation for the login page in Python tkinter with a database.
+The complete application code is shared at the end of the page.
+The code shown in this section is complete in terms of the user interface only.

 Frame Widget in Python Tkinter

 - Frame widget allows placing other widgets on it.
-Application look organizes if other widgets are placed on the frame also it gives control over sections.
+The application looks organized if other widgets are placed on the frame, also it gives control over sections.

 - Here left_frame is used to create the login section of the application.

-- Frame keyword is used to call frame widget and it is placed on the main window i.e ws.
+- Frame keyword is used to call the frame widget, and it is placed on the main window, i.e, ws.

 - bd is the border width of the frame widget in Python Tkinter

-- relief has different modes by we have used SOLID, it draws the outline. around the frame.
+- relief has different modes, by we have used SOLID, which outlines. around the frame.

 left_frame = Frame(